Origin of the Soviet rocket industry

 Boris Chertok in his memoirs explained that Ustinov had motivations to get involved in rocketry.
 He clearly realized limitations of the artillery systems and knew that Main Artillery Directorate, GAU, the main client of the Commissariat of Armaments, was interested in rockets, particularly as the antiaircraft weapons.

-On December 30, 1945, Ustinov singed an Decree No. 463 to his "commissariat," ordering the creation of a design bureau on the "new technology" led by the artillery engineer Pavel Ivanovich Kostin.
+On December 30, 1945, Ustinov singed an Decree No. 463 to his "commissariat," ordering the creation of a design bureau for the development of the "new technology" led by the artillery engineer Pavel Ivanovich Kostin.
 The new organization would be located at the Artillery Plant No. 88 on the northeastern outskirts of Moscow, near the station of Podlipki on the Yaroslavl Railroad.

-Before World War II, Krupps, one of the largest German industrial conglomerates, expanded Plant No. 88 to manufacture 30-millimeter artillery systems.
-The project was a part of wider Soviet-German military industrial cooperation, allowing Germany to avoid restrictions imposed by the Treaty of Versailles at the end of World War I.
+In the early 1930s, German armaments industry expanded Plant No. 8 to manufacture artillery systems.
+The effort was a part of a wider Soviet-German military industrial cooperation, allowing Germany to avoid restrictions imposed by the Treaty of Versailles at the end of World War I.

-In December 1945, the original "rocket team" in Podlipki officially counted only eight people, out of 250-300 of assigned staff, however this number would swell many times next year, as the Soviet rocket specialists were to return from Germany.
+In December 1945, the original "rocket team" in Podlipki officially counted only eight people, out of 250 or 300-strong personnel officially designated as its staff, however this number would swell many times next year, as the Soviet rocket specialists were to return from Germany.
 (83)

 On March 30, 1946, the technical directorate of the Ministry of Armaments sent Plant No. 88 a research and development plan, NIR, for 1946, which included the production of antiaircraft missiles and rocket-propelled artillery shells.
 In April 1946, an effort to rebuild the production of A-4 missiles was also added to the tasks of the plant in Podlipki.